-Pankisi Gorge is probably the most misunderstood place in Georgia.
+Pankisi Valley is probably the most misunderstood place in Georgia.
 After years trying to shake off an unwarranted bad reputation, the community is now embracing tourism as a way to set the record straight.

 I first became aware of the Pankisi Valley Tourism and Development Association the same way most people do – through Facebook.
 Their slick graphics, beautiful photography and well-written stories caught my attention.

 I didn’t know it at the time, but all this promotion – and most of the work going on behind the scenes – can be attributed to one woman, a Pankisi local who is on a mission to change the way people think about this part of Georgia and the people who live there.

 The concept of community based tourism and homestays is very familiar to me.
 I’ve visited plenty of projects of this nature in Cambodia and Vietnam.
 I had never heard of such an initiative in Georgia, though.

 I reached out to the Association, hoping I could do something to help promote their work.
 Almost a year later, I finally got a chance to visit Pankisi Valley for myself.

 This post recalls my experiences in Pankisi and the insights I gleaned from the local people I met there on my first visit.
 Since moving to Georgia in 2020, I have re-visited Pankisi several times and had a chance to work with Nazy on a range of projects, including the first ever printed travel guide for Pankisi (you can pick up a copy at the guesthouse).

 My intention is not only to introduce you to Pankisi Valley, which stands up as a wonderful, off-beat destination to visit in Georgia.
 I also want to share this community’s story of perseverance, and show you what I consider a case study for tourism ‘done right’.

 For things to do in Pankisi and practical travel tips, see this post: 20 Things to Do in Pankisi Valley.